A User-Focused Photo & File Management System

 [!WARNING]

 If multiple matches for a moved file are found (matches are currently defined as files with a matching filename as the original), TagStudio will currently ignore the match groups.
-Adding a GUI for manual selection, as well as smarter automated relinking, are top priorities for future versions.
+Adding a GUI for manual selection, as well as smarter automated relinking, are high priorities for future versions.

 Load in a .dupeguru file generated by dupeGuru and mirror metadata across entries marked as duplicates.
 After mirroring, return to dupeGuru to manage deletion of the duplicate files.
 After deletion, use the “Fix Unlinked Entries” feature in TagStudio to delete the duplicate set of entries for the now-deleted files